 But, assuming that any company’s competitors are also trying to surprise and delight their audience, how does your company maintain and grow your client base at the same time?
 Be more surprising?
 More delightful than ever before?
 Every user experience has their limit, especially if your product or UI are “off” in any way.
 Eventually, the cool factor will wear off if the user experience is terrible.

 All You Need Is Love

 If making an app flashy and fun isn’t enough on its own, how do you pull together the complete package?
 Bring the focus back to the users themselves.
 Ironically, the secret to making users happy is to emphasize the humanity in technology.
-Our Customer Happiness team are experts in this, and know how to do it better than anyone.
+Our Customer Happiness team is expert at this, and knows how to do it better than anyone.
 Kristine and Melissa, some of our most experienced “Happiness Heroes” divulged their secrets.
 According to Kristine, “The secret to keeping our users happy is listening to them and sympathizing.
 I have also found that keeping a good line of communication and following up on issues makes them feel like they’re cared about.
 Even if an issue isn’t resolved yet, just letting them know, ‘We haven’t forgotten about you’ really helps.”
 Adds Melissa, “We put passion into helping our customers!
-It’s about really listening, problem solving and considering all feedback, and making real connections.”
+It’s about really listening, problem-solving and considering all feedback, and making real connections.”
 A committed, caring team made up of real people – not recordings or phone answering services – to help real people is just one of the ways that we aim to make people happy.

 We are as imperfect as any other app or technology.
 While our team works tirelessly to close the gap, we rely on our softer skills to keep our users happy to come back and play again.
 And yes, we’ve been known to surprise and delight our users with the occasional free ticket 😉